nrajanee/nrajanee.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
+My name is Nikita Rajaneesh.
 I am completing the Advanced Master’s Research Program at Columbia University focused in AI/ML, advised by [Prof. Richard Zemel](https://scholar.google.com/citations?user=iBeDoRAAAAAJ&hl=en).
 I am broadly interested in responsible, robust, and safe AI.
 My research focuses on AI robustness and safety, particularly in multimodal large language models and their applications, including in healthcare.

 After graduation, (in May 2025), I want to contribute to building more trustworthy and resilient AI systems.
 I am open to opportunities in applied AI research and engineering.